SoulUseless/CTF_writeups/picoCTF/Irish-Name-Repo 1/README.md

 ##Lessons
 * Check for SQLi vulnerability whenever there is a text field
 * This was but a baby SQL flag, there's much more sophisticated SQL injections that I've seen before such as prepared statements and obfuscation.

+Afternote:
+Turned out that the payload was a much simpler `admin'--`
+###GO WITH THE SIMPLER PAYLAOD NEXT TIME